tpbrisco/cfopscon/README.md

   Presumably jQuery, and use the /deployments/:deployment/instances API
 - Investigate and support bosh-cli-like syntax "bosh logs compute" for logs from all "compute" jobs.
+- "flash" updates on the status of things in wait;  E.g. waiting on a job to complete for logs download - put a status update.